Before you get started with your communications plan, you must go through the process of identifying and categorising stakeholders.

-Once your stakeholders have been identified, the next stage is to classify them before you can start your communications plan.
-Why do you need to categorise stakeholders?
+Why do you need to categorise your stakeholders?
 Simply, not all stakeholders are equal.
-Not all of them require the same amount of attention.
+And not all of them will require the same amount of attention.

 Whatever method you use, you are looking to use stakeholder mapping exercises to understand each stakeholder according to the criteria of influence/power capacity and interest level.